All Episodes

 Thank God jumping hundreds of feet isn't dangerous.

-But check this thing out, dude.
+But check this one out, dude.

-Ken Edwards of Glossop Derbyshire ate 36 cockroaches in one minute on the set of the big breakfast on March in March of 2001.
+Ken Edwards of Glossop, Derbyshire, ate 36 cockroaches in one minute on the set of the big breakfast on March, in March of 2001.

 Watch this.